dheis1337/MachineLearning/Machine Learning for Hackers/Chapter3/WRITEUP.md

 the probability of our observation having characteristics x1, x2, and x3, given that it is of class y.
 If that is a little confusing, no worries!
 There is an awesome explanation of how Naive Bayes is used [here](http://stackoverflow.com/questions/10059594/a-simple-explanation-of-naive-bayes-classification).
 Just scroll about halfway down the page to the example using fruit.

+### Applications
+Naive Bayes can be used for a lot of different classification tasks on data.
+The case study from Chapter 3 attempts to classify email as either spam or ham (a good email).
+Building on this, another example could be classifying a property type given charateristics, such as number of bedrooms, bathrooms, square footage, lot size, etc.

+### Advantages of Naive Bayes
+Here are some notable advantages of Naive Bayes classification models:

+1. **Simplicity:** It is one of the simplest machine learning models around.
+That said, it is known to outperform much more complex models, in both prediction accuracy and speed.
+The simplicity is a huge plus with respect to how fast the model can be implemented, which bodes well for working with big data.
+2. **Good on little data:** It will be incredibly effective, even if you have a small amount of data to work with!
+3. **Intuitive:** As I mentioned, even if you have a modest background in probability, a Naive Bayes classifier is easy to learn.